Lejondary/Lejondary/README.md

 Collaboration is at the core of my approach.
 I thrive within collaborative environments, cherishing constructive feedback and open dialogue as essential elements to engineering effective cloud solutions.

+When my head isn't in the clouds, I'm either lifting weights in the gym, working on my golf swing, or playing the piano!

 Let's connect, learn something new from each other, and explore potential collaborations!
 <!-- END_SECTION: about me -->